Rights of Crime Victims

 If you are a victim, under Maryland law:

 - Police must inform you of your basic rights as a victim.
 The police or sheriff’s deputies usually notify victims of their basic rights by giving them a copy of the pamphlet, “Maryland Crime Victims and Witnesses: Your Rights and Services.”
 Read the Law: Md.
-Code, Crim.
-Pro. § 11-914(9)(i).
+Code, Criminal Procedure § 11-914(9)(i).

 - The District Court or juvenile intake officer must inform you of your rights as a victim.
 If you complain about your injury to a District Court Commissioner or juvenile intake officer instead of contacting the police, the Commissioner or intake officer must give you a copy of the pamphlet, “Maryland Crime Victims and Witnesses: Your Rights and Services.”
 Read the Law: Md.
-Code, Crim.
-Pro.
-Code § 11-104(b).
+Code, Criminal Procedure § 11-104(b).

 - The Maryland Constitution, Declaration of Rights states that you have the right to be notified of, to attend, and to be heard regarding victim issues at public criminal justice proceedings.
 Read the Law: Article 47 of the Maryland Declaration of Rights, Md.
-Code, Crim.
-Pro. § 11-102.
+Code, Criminal Procedure § 11-102.

 Rights of Sexual Assault Victims

-- Free medical help - If you go to a hospital or other facility, the physician and hospital cannot charge you for an examination, gathering information and evidence about the assault, giving you emergency treatment or providing follow-up medical testing for up to 90 days after the initial examination.
-But if you receive any other medical treatment, the hospital and physician may charge you or your insurance company.
-Read the Regulation: COMAR 10.12.02.05
+Free medical help.
+If you go to a hospital or other facility, the physician and hospital cannot charge you for an examination, gathering information and evidence about the assault, giving you emergency treatment, or providing follow-up medical testing for up to 90 days after the initial examination.
+However, if you receive any other medical treatment, the hospital and physician may charge you or your insurance company.

 HIV testing of the offender.
 If you are worried that the assault may have exposed you to the HIV virus, talk to the State’s Attorney and/or your local sexual assault counselor for guidance.
 You have the right to file a written request to have the State’s Attorney ask the court to order that the person who assaulted you be tested for HIV.
 If the court orders the test, you will be notified of the results and be given counseling.